 Spend less and you will gain much more than money.
 You will gain time to get after all of the other amazing things in life, including some of these new goals that you have set yourself.

-With all of this information on the various goals that you can pursue in your life for greater personal success, I hope that you feel a little less stuck and a little more inspired than when you first stumbled across this article.
+With all of this information on the various goals in life that you can pursue for greater personal success, I hope that you feel a little less stuck and a little more inspired than when you first stumbled across this article.

 You don’t have to wait to begin any of these goals.
 You can begin working on any and all of them today.
-How? get the Make It Happen Handbook now and learn what you can do to achieve your important life goals!
+Take Lifehack’s Fast-Track Class: No More Procrastination now and learn what you can do to start working toward your goals in life.

 - How to Create an Action Plan and Achieve Your Personal Goals